 $ sudo -u postgres psql -tAc "SHOW data_directory;"

-2. Identify the target block device or partition for the encrypted volume.
+3. Identify the empty block device or partition that will hold the encrypted data directory.

 sda 100G disk